What’s the Difference Between Cat5 and Cat6 Cables?

 Cat6 has a thick-gauge plastic, which enables it to transfer data at a longer distance without interference with the signal and speed.

 Cat5 lacks this modification.
-Cat5 is limited by crosstalk.
-Thus, it is not the ideal cable to tackle crosstalk issues.
+It is limited by crosstalk, making it not the ideal cable for tackling crosstalk issues.

 3. Coverage and Speed

-Cat5 covers quite a distance, up to 100 meters, with lesser speed when compared to Cat6.
+Cat5 covers quite a distance, up to 100 meters, with lesser speed than Cat6.
 In contrast, Cat6 covers a greater distance than Cat5 and maintains the same rate across space.
 Cat6 has faster internet and internal speed than Cat5.

 4. Diameter of Wire